facebook/Rapid/CONTRIBUTING.md

 Here are the relevant parts of the directory tree along with short descriptions of each directory:

-- `css`: It contains the `.css` for styling things like the sidebars, top bars, buttons, etc. Note that there is no `.css` 'inside' the map itself - That's all styled using webGL.
+- `css`: It contains the `.css` for styling things like the sidebars, top bars, buttons, etc. Note that there is no `.css` 'inside' the map itself - That's all styled using WebGL.
 - `data`: Static data files that define the imagery, data formats, language resources, and walkthrough data.
 - `dist`: Where all the built artifacts get served from.
 - `docs`: The 'docs' directory is populated each time you execute 'npm run doc,' making it a valuable resource for documentation-related tasks.
-This folder gets filled whenever you run `npm run doc`.
 - `modules`: The 'modules' directory is the heart of our codebase, housing the majority of the substantial code.
 Module subdirectories are:
     - `actions`: Discrete modifications to the map state - Changing tags, moving a node, rotating a shape, scaling a polygon, these are all 'actions'.
 Actions are only fired when the user changes the map.
     - `behaviors`: Reusable bits of functionality that can apply to different modes (see `modes` below).
-Behaviors include Drag, Draw, Hover, Nudging, Select, and Paste.
+Behaviors include **Drag**, **Draw**, **Hover**, **Nudging**, **Select**, and **Paste**.
     - `core`:  It's where a lot of our `Systems` live.
 Systems are fundamental building blocks of Rapid.
-For example, the EditSystem is where all the edits to the map are handled and kept track of, the UrlHashSystem keeps track of any changes/updates to the URL in the url bar, and the MapSystem is what sets up the Map and starts the webGL renderer going.
+For example, the **EditSystem** is where all the edits to the map are handled and kept track of, the **UrlHashSystem** keeps track of any changes/updates to the URL in the url bar, and the **MapSystem** is what sets up the Map and starts the WebGL renderer going.
     - `geo`: Geospatial/Geometric code used for transforming map entities.
 Most of this code now lives in an SDK called the `rapid-sdk`, which you will see referenced throughout.
 Need to calculate the center of a bunch of geometric points? the `rapid-sdk` has code for that.
-    - `modes`: These describe what the user is doing at the moment- they may be browsing, selecting, drawing a polygon, saving, or dragging a node.
+    - `modes`: These describe what the user is doing at the moment - They may be browsing, selecting, drawing a polygon, saving, or dragging a node.
     - `operations`: Operation are for discrete edits on the map - Using a hotkey to flip a polygon upside down, or right-clicking a square entity and selecting 'circularize' are two different operations.
 Right-clicking an entity on the map will show you many operations that are appropriate for that entity.
     - `osm`: This is where the [OpenStreetMap](https://www.openstreetmap.org/) data model is defined: ways, nodes, tags, etc. Any time your code is dealing with a node or way information, it's using the code from this folder.
     - `pixi`: Contains all the [Pixi](https://pixijs.download/dev/docs/index.html) renderer code.
     - `services`: Where we fetch data from other places - OSM data is loaded via the OSM Service.
 There are many services for different types of imagery/data.
     - `ui`: Where all the UI code is kept.
 There is code for the sidebars, top bars, Rapid button, color pickers, and a lot lot more.
-    - `util`: assorted utility functions.
-A bit of a random grab-bag,  almost every codebase seems to have one of these. 🙂
+    - `util`: Assorted utility functions.
+A bit of a random grab-bag.
+Almost every codebase seems to have one of these. 🙂
     - `validations`: As the mapper makes edits, this folder contains the code that runs automated validations on their changes and flags any issues.
 It's kind of like a code linter, but for map data.
-- `svg`: where all the SVG icons live - Anytime you see an icon in the map, or in the sidebars/UI, it comes from here!
+- `svg`: Where all the SVG icons live - Anytime you see an icon in the map, or in the sidebars/UI, it comes from here!

 ## Contributor License Agreement ("CLA")
 In order to accept your pull request, we need you to submit a CLA.
 You only need